Squiz Shortcuts – Brexit (Part1)

 Subscribe to Squiz Shortcuts

 Brexit.
 It has more twists and turns than a good soapie, but far fewer good looking people.
 And it’s in the news – a lot.
-So here’s an overview to give you the talking points so you can fake-it-‘til-you-make-it on one of the most intriguing modern chapters of UK politics.
+Here’s an overview of Brexit pre-Boris Johnson.
+We get you across why Britain was ever part of the EU, why they decided to leave, why it’s so hard to leave and the major sticking point – the Northern Ireland backstop.

 Why was the UK in the European Union